cbolt6/Hadvice/DESIGN.md

 ## Overview

 Hadvice is a Flask-based web application designed to provide users with an anonymous platform to share, engage with, and view advice.
 The app allows users to post advice in predefined categories, interact with posts via reactions and comments, and view the "Advice of the Day," which highlights the most upvoted advice from the past 24 hours.
+The posts are ranked dynamically by their net value (upvotes minus downvotes), ensuring the most impactful advice is prioritized for visibility.

-This design document takes you through the technical implementation of Hadvice, discussing the architecture, key features, design decisions, and future scalability considerations.
+The application incorporates a time filter feature, enabling users to view advice from specific periods (e.g., the last hour, day, or week).
+This design document outlines the architecture, key features, design decisions, and scalability considerations.

-Hadvice was built with simplicity and usability in mind, using Flask for the backend and a combination of HTML, CSS, and JavaScript for the front-end.
-By using a JSON file for data storage, the application prioritizes rapid development and debugging during the prototyping stage.
-Future scalability considerations, including database integration, are also discussed.
+Hadvice prioritizes simplicity and usability, using Flask for the backend and a combination of HTML, CSS, and JavaScript for the front end.
+A JSON file is used for data storage during the prototyping stage, with plans for database integration in future iterations.

 ---